Skip to content

 Return Geometry

 There are instances when returning the actual geometry for a child dataset is not desired.
-An example of this would be when the child layer includes very complex geometries, which result in excessively large datasets being returned (eg. flooding or bushfire prone layers) which can significantly impact the applications performance.
+An example is when the child layer includes very complex geometries, such as flooding or bushfire-prone layers, which can result in excessively large datasets being returned and can significantly affect application performance.

 The GEOMETRYNAME parameter can be used to alter the geometry that is returned.
-The values that can be used with this parameter are: extent, centroid and none.
+The supported values are extent, centroid, and none.

 Example: parameter=GEOMETRYNAME=none